HugoByte/composer/README.md

 ## Introduction

+The Composer is an integrated software package, encompassing both the Echo Library and Echo CLI components.
+This comprehensive solution is specifically tailored to streamline the process of generating WebAssembly (Wasm) files.
+The Echo Library serves as a foundational building block, offering a rich set of functionalities, while the Echo CLI excels in orchestrating the creation of Wasm files based on a specified list of configuration files.
+This sophisticated combination empowers developers by providing a seamless and organized approach to translating configuration parameters into fully functional web applications, enhancing the overall development experience.

  The Echo-Library and Echo-Cli tandem empower developers with a comprehensive solution for defining, managing, and executing workflows with ease.
 By harnessing Rust's capabilities, these tools provide a solid foundation for creating efficient and optimized WebAssembly files, offering developers a versatile toolkit to streamline their development processes.

 ## Prerequisite